jgraettinger/blog/compare-flow-and-materialize.md

 to act as a system of record.

 Flow collections *are* a system of record.
-When Flow captures or derives collections from your system data, those collections are backed by an interoperable data lake of your JSON documents, as regular files on cloud storage.
+When Flow captures or derives collections from your data systems, those collections are backed by an interoperable data lake of your JSON documents, as regular files on cloud storage.
-They're transactional and durable even if a machine or an availability zone fails.
+Collections are transactional and durable even if a machine or an availability zone fails.
 You can treat collections as a long-term source of truth, or prune data using a standard bucket lifecycle policy.